 The B.A.
 Degree in Chemistry program is designed primarily to prepare graduates to teach at the high school level.
 To follow this career path a student must also earn a B.A. in Education.
 Both degrees must be selected upon entrance to Rowan.
 The program contains the core elements of the five sub-areas of chemistry.
 The capstone experience is a seminar course and a research project.
 This program may also be taken as a stand alone degree.
 It can also provide the foundation for science related careers in industry and government, including forensics.
 See a four year plan of courses here.

-Minor in Chemistry: To obtain the Minor in Chemistry a student must complete the following courses: Chemistry I and II (or Advanced Chemistry I & II), Organic Chemistry I, Organic Chemistrty II (or Industiral Organic Chemistry), Quantitative Analysis, and one other 3 or 4 SH chemistry course.
+Minor in Chemistry: To obtain the Minor in Chemistry a student must complete the following courses: Chemistry I and II (or Advanced Chemistry I & II), Organic Chemistry I, Organic Chemistrty II (or Industiral Organic Chemistry), Analytical Chemistry, and one other 3 or 4 SH chemistry course that has Organic Chemistry II as a pre-requisite.

 B.S. in Biochemistry: The B.S.
 Degree in Biochemistry, an interdisciplinary program, is designed to prepare students for a career in biochemistry or graduate studies.
 Completion of the degree requirements can also increase a student's chances of success in medical, dental or other related health programs by helping students develop a strong academic foundation needed for success in such professional schools.
 The program combines the value of a liberal education with appropriate classroom and laboratory training in chemistry, biology, math and physics.
 The focus is on a molecular approach to studying living systems.
 The biochemistry major can choose to specialize in related areas of chemistry, molecular biology, genetics or structural biology by a careful selection of elective courses.
 The emphasis in all courses is on the acquisition of a solid knowledge base combined with hands-on laboratory work using modern equipment.
 Each student is expected to carry out a laboratory based research project.
 See a four year plan for courses here.Click here to view the Advising Bronchure.